Rental Income Through Real Estate Investments

 In the short term, this strategy sound reasoning.
 On the other hand, rental income properties can have some disadvantages.
 The first one is the fact that most of these type of properties are non-liquid assets.
-Another disadvantage is that when the property is sold, the amount might be lower unless the property have been kept in mint condition.
+Another disadvantage is that when the property is sold, the amount might be lower unless the property has been kept in mint condition.

-Capital growth investments
+Capital Growth investments

-They believe it is possible to increase your real wealth simply by purchasing properties in places where there is a steady increase in prices.
+They believe it is possible to increase your real wealth by merely purchasing properties in places where there is a steady increase in prices.
 Within a few years, the property market may even double.
 You will be able to reap the windfall of your investment.
 However, the main drawback of this strategy is that there is no ‘immediate return’ flowing from your investment.
 You have to basically invest and sit tight for the market prices to increase.
 Sit tight until you are in a position to sell off your investments.
 The number of years you may have to wait is entirely dependent on the whims and caprices of the real estate market as a whole.

 In conclusion, we can say that whatever strategy you opt for has to be based entirely on your own needs and personality.
-If you want immediate returns, then cash flow is the ideal strategy for you.
-However, if you are willing to be patient, then capital investment just might be the thing for you.
+If you want immediate returns, then the cash flow is the ideal strategy for you.
+However, if you are willing to be patient, then the capital investment might be the thing for you.

 Flipping vs. Long Term Investments